Cybersecurity Awareness Training for Small Business: A 2026 Canadian Guide

 How effective is security awareness training?

 Industry baseline matters.
 Healthcare, insurance, and retail start higher than manufacturing or professional services, so ROI is stronger in regulated sectors.
-AI-generated phishing has raised the stakes, with recent research showing AI-crafted lures landing roughly four times the click rate of human-crafted ones.
+AI-generated phishing has raised the stakes, with recent research showing AI-crafted lures landing roughly 4 times the click rate of human-crafted ones.

 PIPEDA, cyber insurance, and audit implications